andriyor/ghpypideps/README.md

 # ghpypideps

-The goal of this tool is to get as much as possible dependencies that used in python package (including test, dev, doc dependencies)
+The goal of this tool is to get as much as possible dependencies that used in repository of python package (including test, dev, doc dependencies)

 ## Dependencies received from several sources